andrewjshults/la-families-bike/README.md

 # LA Families That Bike
+An informally organized group of families that bike.
+We're looking to do semi-regular park meetups and destination rides as well as more adhoc get togethers.

 ## Upcoming Events
 - Save the date: Sunday, March 19th, 2023 - location TBD (Westside)